Jičín: History

 The biggest expansion of the town started in 1621 during the Thirty Years' War, when the town became a property of the generalissimo Albrecht von Wallenstein, who made it the centre of his Duchy of Friedland and minted his own coins there.
 Several architects worked for him, notably Giovanni de Galliano Pieroni, Giovanni Battista Marini, Andrea Spezza, and Nicolo Sebregondi.
 He had the castle and the Church of St. James rebuilt completely in the North-Italian style and connected them via a roofed footbridge.
 The town was to be rebuilt completely into a modern town with separated representative and craftsman parts.
 The parish Church of St. Ignatius together with the college was given to the Jesuits in 1627.
 Wallenstein also had a summer house with a court of honor, farm buildings, and a game park built in the northern part of the town near Valdice, and a linden alley along the path leading to the summer house.
 After the early death of Wallenstein in 1634, the town lost much of its importance.

 In 1710 the town became a property of the House of Trauttmansdorff, which meant the arrival of the period of High Baroque, during which many constructions were completed.
 Many statues and sculptures in the town today come from this period.
 In 1784 Jičín became the seat of a new region.
 During the first half of the 19th century the town spread quickly, especially eastward.

 The Battle of Gitschin was fought nearby during the Austro-Prussian War of 1866.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the Jicin – Jičín District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary, head of the Jicin – Jičín District, one of the 94 Bezirkshauptmannschaften in Bohemia.

 In 2019, the village of Hubálov, originally part of Tuř, was joined to Jičín.
 The transfer of the entire cadastral territory is unique in the modern history of the country.

 Demographics

+Transport

+Jičín lies at the crossroad of two main road: the I/16 (the section from Mladá Boleslav to Trutnov) and the I/35 (the section from Liberec to Hradec Králové).
+The I/32 road splits from the I/16 and connects Jičín with the D1 motorway.

+Jičín is located on the railway lines Prague–Turnov and Hradec Králové–Turnov.